How to find your lost Android phone

 How to locate your phone using Google

-Google Find My Device map (Image credit: Christine Persaud / Android Central)
+Google Find My Device map (Image credit: Judy Sanhz / Android Central)

-For example, your phone's battery might have died but Find My Device should still be able to tell you where the phone was the last time it was turned on.
-This can still help you get close, though, like if you know you last had it at the coffee shop but then it wasn't spotted back at the office after lunch, you can guess that you left it there.
+For example, your phone's battery might have died, but Find My Device should still be able to tell you the last time it was turned on.
+The feature can still help you get close, though.
+For example, if you last had it at the coffee shop, but it's not with you at the office after lunch, you can guess you left it there.

-Find My Device also tells you which phone it is connected to, how good the phone's signal is, and how much battery life is left.
+Find My Device also tells you which phone it is connected to, its signal quality, and how much battery life is left.
 Once that battery depletes, you won't be able to get updated phone locations, yet another reason to act promptly as soon as you realize it's missing.

 Secure your device and leave a contact number